aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-dotnet/_index.md

 }
 ```
 This setup ensures resource management is handled effectively.

 ## Implementation Guide
-We'll walk you through implementing the features step-by-step.
+We'll walk you through implementing the features step‑by‑step.

 ### Initializing Presentation
 **Overview:**
 Creating a presentation instance sets the stage for all subsequent operations.
 This feature shows how to start from scratch using Aspose.Slides.

 #### Step 1: Import Necessary Packages
 ```java
 import com.aspose.slides.Presentation;
 ```

 #### Step 2: Create a New Presentation Object
 Here's how you do it:
 ```java